Multi-Table Offline Sync Task

 -

-Dependency Configuration: Set upstream and downstream dependencies for the task (optional)
+Dependency configuration: Set upstream and downstream dependencies for the task (optional).

 -

-Step 8: Submit Task
+Step 8: Submit the Task

-- Click "Submit" button after completing configuration
+- Click the Submit button after completing the configuration.

 Task Operations